Generating Attribution Reports for Manipulated Facial Images: A Dataset and Baseline

 \section{Introduction}

-The emergence of advanced generative models, particularly diffusion models \citep{ho2020denoising, song2020denoising}, has significantly enhanced the sophistication and realism of image generation techniques, making them increasingly difficult to detect.
-While these techniques have demonstrated immense potential in creative fields such as digital art and film production \citep{dhariwal2021diffusion}, they have also raised profound concerns about their misuse in malicious contexts, including misinformation campaigns and privacy violations \citep{liu2023deepfacelab, rana2022deepfake}, especially the manipulation of facial images.
-Given these threats, DeepFake detection techniques have garnered significant attention and have rapidly evolved in recent years.
-Recent studies are shifting from simple real-fake detection to fine-grained forgery region localization to address the growing complexity of modern forgery techniques~\citep{verdoliva2020media, rossler2019faceforensics++,wu2023learning, yu2021survey}.
+The rapid evolution of advanced generative models, notably diffusion models \citep{ho2020denoising, song2020denoising,zhang2025ctrl}, has significantly enhanced the realism of synthesized images.
+While promising for creative domains \citep{dhariwal2021diffusion,liu2025every}, these technologies raise critical concerns regarding their misuse in misinformation and privacy violations \citep{ rana2022deepfake,liu2023deepfacelab,zhu2025seed,liu2025nablagfn,ma2024event,zeng2024multimodal}, particularly concerning facial manipulation.
+In response, detection research has rapidly shifted from binary classification to fine-grained forgery localization to address the growing complexity of modern attacks~\citep{verdoliva2020media, rossler2019faceforensics++,wu2023learning, yu2021survey}.

-Unlike binary classification methods, which merely determine whether an image is fake or real, forgery localization segments the exact areas that have been tampered with \citep{verdoliva2020media}, aiming to explain the reason behind a forgery determination.
-Despite the recent significant strides in forgery localization, current methods still lack the ability to provide clear, interpretable justifications for their detections.

-Binary masks, which merely highlight tampered pixels, provide limited insights into the rationale behind the model's predictions \citep{rossler2019faceforensics++}.
-Furthermore, these masks fail to differentiate between subtle and more significant alterations, treating all manipulated pixels equally, which often obscures the most critical areas that warrant closer scrutiny.
-Meanwhile, modern forgeries are often visually indistinguishable from real images.
-This makes it challenging for even human reviewers to identify tampered regions.
-For example, slight modifications in facial features, such as subtle distortions of the eyes or lips, are often overlooked in existing works, providing human observers with insufficient information to recognize the most anomalous regions.
-Given this, current models require additional outputs beyond binary masks to better reveal forged areas.